Clonmel Show & Agricultural Society Bursary Scheme

 Q. Will the Clonmel Show Committee be reviewing my application?

-A. No. The panel of judges are independent of the Clonmel Show.
-No member of the Clonmel Show committee will have any input into the judging of the applications.
+A. No. The panel of adjudicators are independent of the Clonmel Show.
+No member of the Clonmel Show committee shall have any input into the judging of the applications.

 Q. Can I send application by post or in hard copy?